DanielSOhara27/Emergence-of-the-Cloud/Readme.md

 On the Security Credentials page, expand **Access Keys (Access Key ID and Secret Access Key)** and create a new access key.
 You should download the credentials file.
 The credentials file will be a CSV file that contains the access key and security key.

 # Image Gallery Application
 Throughout this course, we will be adding cloud services to a basic image gallery web application.
-The base application is contained in the "application" folder in your forked repository.
+The application's code is contained in your forked Image-Gallery-Application repository from the class' Github project.

 ## Java Development Kit (JDK) 8
 The application's code uses some features found in JDK 8.
 Download the JDK